Scotts Angus

 We are strong believers that we are custodians of our land and should play our part in the Landcare movement.
 We therefore have an environmental farm plan that results in us annually spreading 250 tonnes of lime, sowing 100 hectares of deep rooted perennial pastures and planting 1000 trees native to our local area.

-© Copyright Scotts Angus 2024.
-Site by Ian Cossor Design
+© Copyright Scotts Angus 2025.
+Site by Ian Cossor